 - 37% of Fit For Work appeals were successful

-These figures were raised at DWP Select Committee on 21 November 2012 by the Minister responsible for this area Mark Hoban.
+These figures were raised at DWP Select Committee on 21 November 2012 by the Minister then responsible for this area, Mark Hoban.
 My colleague Anne Begg gave a telling response:

 Mr Hoban: Thank you for that helpful clarification, but if you look at the 687,000 fit for work decisions that have been made, only 15% have been overturned.
 So if you look at the whole pool of decisions made by the Department where people have been judged to be fit for work, only 15% were overturned.
 So I think we need to get some perspective.

 Chair: I have to say that, when I was a teacher, if I had 15% of my marking overturned I would have thought I was a failure as a teacher.

 The Government started reassessing the 2.2 million people currently in receipt of Incapacity Benefit for ESA with pilots in Aberdeen and Burnley in November 2010.
 This was rolled out nationally in April 2011, and was due to be completed by March 2014.
 While it always the intention to reassess this group when ESA was introduced, I think it was wrong to press ahead without addressing the issues that the assessment of new claims were throwing up.

 Initially the Government published separate figures for Incapacity Benefit reassessments but these were later combined with those for new claims.
 Between the start of the migration and March 2013 -with at least 12 months of the process still to go – 234,600 out of the 1.015 million Incapacity Benefit claimants reassessed were declared Fit for Work – 23 per cent.
 Unfortunately, as this written answer from January 2013 shows, detailed appeals data isn’t published for this strand of the assessment process.
 However this parliamentary question from 12 December 2012 tells us that on average 34% of Fit for Work decisions were overturned every month between February 2011 and June 2012.